-Its the holiday season.
-As what we always here, its the most wonderful time of the year!
+It’s the holiday season.
+As we always hear, it’s the most wonderful time of the year!
 But could this be also true for seafarers who spend Christmas on board?

 Throughout my seagoing career, I celebrated nearly half of it at sea.
 Some were pleasant while a few were like any normal day and that is B-U-S-Y.

 Yep, busy and business as usual.
-We have to keep the oil moving so many of you on land will enjoy the holiday with their families.
+We have to keep the oil moving so many of you on land will enjoy the holiday with your families.

 We Have Gifts Too!